raghav630030-arch/git-idly-shop/README.md

 # Preparing the ravva idly
 1. Take Ravva as mush as you can.<br>
-2. atleast oka 5 hrs nanapettuko
+2. atleast oka 5 hrs nanapettuko. <br>

+3. Idly box lo pettu